-The City has a variety of sustainability initiatives which enable us to reduce our carbon emissions and improve energy performance.
+The City is working to reduce carbon emissions and improve energy performance through the following projects.

 - Installing solar energy systems